 An organization can enjoy limitless benefits by correctly deploying biometric technology.
-Today’s economy is an evolving one and technological advancements have changed the way in which organizations function and conduct businesses.
-Modern organizations need to be adaptive, flexible and agile to survive in the competitive business environment.
-Fingerprint technology can benefit organizations in a variety of sectors such as health care, government, retail enterprises, technology organizations, manufacturing industry, libraries, universities etc.
+Today’s economy is an evolving one and technological advancements have changed the way in which organizations function and conduct business.
+Modern organizations need to be adaptive, flexible, and agile to survive in the competitive business environment.
+Fingerprint technology can benefit organizations in a variety of sectors such as health care, government, retail enterprises, technology organizations, the manufacturing industry, libraries, universities, etc.

-Employee identification and workforce management becomes faster, accurate and more efficient with fingerprint technology.
+Employee identification and workforce management become faster, more accurate, and more efficient with fingerprint technology.
 Unlike magnetic strip cards or passwords, individuals always carry their fingerprints with them and they cannot be lost or forgotten.
-Tracking attendance of employees in manufacturing organizations prevents employee time theft and reduces fraudulent behavior.
+Tracking the attendance of employees in manufacturing organizations prevents employee time theft and reduces fraudulent behavior.
 A biometric system enables automated calculation of employee hours thus reducing paper wastage and time spent in manual reconciliation of attendance data.
 Fingerprint biometrics can provide both physical access to company buildings and logical access to internal resources such as enterprise computers and systems.

-Governments and organizations all around the world are choosing biometric technology to combat identity fraud and security breaches, secure confidential data, reduce costs and to improve overall user experience.
+Governments and organizations all around the world are choosing biometric technology to combat identity fraud and security breaches, secure confidential data, reduce costs, and improve overall user experience.
 Biometrics is one of the rapidly growing fields in the information technology sector with fingerprint recognition expected to remain the most dominant form of biometric technology.
 The global biometrics market is growing at an exponential rate and is forecasted to reach $23.54 billion by 2020.

 How is fingerprint biometrics utilized in different sectors?

 Manual identification checks are eliminated at border control and airport security points by implementing fingerprint biometrics.
 A biometric identification system enables smooth crossing for common travelers and boosts commerce and tourism.
 It stops people from traveling with fake identity documents and protects the country against intruders.